MaxStrange/Artie/artietool/tasks/README.md

 - *img-base-name*: The name of the image to be produced, without the repo or tag.
 - *buildx*: (Optional, default false) Boolean.
 If true, we will use Docker buildx to produce the image.
 Otherwise it is built using the host machine's default driver.
-- *platforms*: (Optional, default []) List.
-If `buildx` is true, you should specify this value as a list of platforms to build for.
+- *platform*: (Optional, default linux/arm64) String.
+If `buildx` is true, you should specify this value as the platform to build for.
-            Should be a list of strings of the form 'linux/arm64' or 'linux/amd64'.
+            Should be a string of the form 'linux/arm64' or 'linux/amd64'.
-            Note that this will implicitly create a Docker Build job for each platform.
 - *dockerfile-dpath*: The directory where we will find the Dockerfile.
 - *dockerfile*: (Optional, default 'Dockerfile') The name of the Dockerfile, which should be found at `dockerfile-dpath`.
 - *build-context*: (Optional, default '.')
 The build context to use when building, which should be *relative* to the `dockerfile-dpath`.